-We show here, in the figure above, a butterfly which can be attached to a lamp shade, or any of the places mentioned, with good effect.
+We show here, in the figure below, a butterfly which can be attached to a lamp shade, or any of the places mentioned, with good effect.

 Trace the shape of the wings and enlarge twice the given size (of the enlarged version).
 This can be easily accomplished by either using your computer graphic program or by using the enlargement feature on most copiers.